PMArkive/LiveSplit.BugFables/README.md

 * Auto start when starting a new file; this works regardless of starting the file from the MYSTERY? set seed prompt or the filename prompt.
 * Auto reset; only done in conjunction with auto start if the timer was already started
 * Auto split with the option to disable or enable any splits from a given category.
-Currently, this feature is only supported for the glitchless category.
+Currently, this feature is only supported for the glitchless and any% category.
 It is possible to automatically generate splits based on your autosplitter selections.
 * Automatically split when the screen is fully faded to white before the credits marking the end of the run.

 ## Installation instructions